phluid61/mug/README.md

 #### `value?(value) -> true or false`

-Returns +true+ if the given value is present for some key.
+Returns `true` if the given value is present for some key.

 #### `values -> array`